futurewei-cloud/chogori-opengauss/BuildOpenGauss.md

 docker run --privileged -it opengauss-server-builder bash
 ```
 - Go to /tmp/openGauss-server inside the docker
-- Configure the openGauss server, for example, with this command:
+- Configure the openGauss server, for example, with this command, where GAUSSHOME is the location to install opengauss artifacts:
 ```bash
 ./configure --gcc-version=8.5.0 CC=g++ CFLAGS='-O0' --prefix=$GAUSSHOME --3rd=/tmp/openGauss-third_party_binarylibs
 ```